hsri-pf9/pf9-du/resmgr/README.md

 ```
 ### GET /v1/hosts ##

-Returns a dictionary of hosts in the pf9 system with assigned roles
+Returns a dictionary of hosts in the pf9 system with assigned roles.
+The `last_response_time` values are used when the host is not responding.
+Otherwise, this value may be null.

 Example:
 ```